 Wow, I don't think anyone saw this film coming.
 It's rare for experimental cinema to make waves through mainstream audiences, but Mark Jenkin proved it's not entirely impossible.

 Bait is a grainy black-and-white 16mm film, shot on a vintage hand-cranked Bolex camera.
 It takes place in a Cornwall fishing village where Martin Ward (played by Edward Rowe) struggles to make ends meet.

-Issues of tourism, gentrification, and poverty are explored in a textured cinematic experience that's like no other.
+Issues of tourism, gentrification, and poverty are navigated in a textured cinematic experience that's like no other.
 Bait received glowing critical reviews, hailed for its unique and immersive achievements that usually remain in the confines of indie circles.

 2. The Lighthouse (2019)

-Sea monsters and stark imagery set The Lighthouse apart from the other movies on this list, taking viewers on a gradual decline into madness.
-Besides its eerie plot, Robert Eggers’ masterpiece is a visual splendor that had us gasping in awe and horror.
+Sea monsters and surreal imagery set The Lighthouse apart from the other movies on this list, taking us along on their journey as they gradually decline into madness.
+Besides its eerie plot, Robert Eggers's masterpiece is a lesson in visual splendor that has us gasping in awe and horror.

 1. Roma (2018)

-Roma won the Academy Award for Best Cinematography in 2019, and we can certainly see why.
-No one can argue with first place going to director Alfonso Cuarón's Spanish drama set in the early 1970s.
+Roma won the Academy Award for Best Cinematography in 2019, and I can certainly see why.
+No one can argue with first place going to director Alfonso Cuarón's Spanish drama, set in the early 1970s.

 Aparicio's acting debut was a glittering success and Roma was praised for its dynamic storytelling.
-Cuarón opted for the monochromatic look as a way of using the present to look into the past.
-The lessons we learn from history must not be forgotten today.
+Cuarón opted for the monochromatic look as a way of using the present to look into the past and remembering what must not be forgotten.